prateekbhatt/userjoy/apps/api/README.md

 ##### Notes:

-- Get city, country data from (api.hostinfo or Maxmind)

 - Health score should be calculated based on total sessions in last 30 days, total time spent on site [?]